 Images via West Wing Now & The Savvy Heart

-Did you notice that every one of the pictures above have a pop of black and/or wood?
+Did you notice that every one of the pictures above has a pop of black and/or wood?
 Yep, they all do!
 And it was all intentional.

 Going all-white sounds gorgeous, but there needs to be a little something that helps ground the space.
-That’s where a pop of black or wood come into play.
+That’s where a pop of black or wood comes into play.

 There you have it, five tips and tricks for mixing different shades of white!
 I hope these tips get you off on the right foot for a beautiful and serene space!

 If you want more tips like these on the regular, follow me on instagram!